There is tension today between "rule of law" and "rule of code" as technology disrupts traditional ways of working.

 So said Pindar Wong, chairman of financial tech consultancy VeriFi (Hong Kong), during remarks at a European Parliament event on the subject of blockchain technology in Brussels today.

-The informal event brought together a range of experts and stakeholders from both the bitcoin and blockchain industry, as well as government representatives, to investigate the topic.
+brought together a range of experts and stakeholders from both the bitcoin and blockchain industry, as well as government representatives, to investigate the topic.

 The workshop featured two sessions.
 The first offered an overview of how the technology works and its potential applications.
 Later, attendees examined possible regulatory approaches to blockchain tech.

 The event comes amid a time of growing activity on the subject of bitcoin and blockchain within elements of the European Union governance structure.
 The European Parliament's Committee on Economic and Monetary Affairs (ECON) held a hearing in January and later released a report calling for a dedicated task force focused on digital currencies.